minio/docs/source/administration/object-management.rst

 .. _objects:

-An :ref:`object <objects>` is binary data, sometimes referred to as a Binary Large OBject (BLOB).
+An :ref:`object <objects>` is binary data, such as images, audio files, spreadsheets, or even binary executable code.
-Blobs can be images, audio files, spreadsheets, or even binary executable code.
+The term "Binary Large Object" or "blob" is sometimes associated to object storage, although blobs can be anywhere from a few bytes to several terabytes in size.
-Object Storage platforms like MinIO provide dedicated tools and capabilities for storing, retrieving, and searching for blobs.
+Object Storage platforms like MinIO provide dedicated tools and capabilities for storing, listing, and retrieving objects using a standard S3-compatible API.

 .. _buckets: